 Only such an indifference that breaks the affective spell of vital desires opens up the dimension in which an object can be appreciated as absent but presentable, or as not being absent.
 This dimension, this play of presence and absence, is the “spacing” in which the truthfulness of things is achieved in their encounter with consciousness.
 It is the dimension in which a certain respect is cultivated for the thing as it is in itself, apart from what it does for or against us.
 It is therefore essential for the genesis of epistemic desire, that is to say, for its emergence from the multiplicity of vital desires.

 To sum up: a specific desire – or, more precisely, the dynamic interplay of this desire and its fulfilment – is essential to the achievement of perceptual presence, which is inconceivable without its own share of absence and concealment.
-This desire, which we have described as epistemic and which aims at the advent of truth, embodies the “contradiction” inherent in the constitution of the perception of things: it is at once a respect for the secrets and self-closure of the thing as it is in itself, and a longing to tap into these secrets and to unfold more of what has hitherto remained closed.
-And most importantly, this respect and this longing go together: without the former, it would be indistinguishable from the vital desires with their impatience and intolerance; without the latter, it would no longer be a desire, and the thing in its transcendence would have no means of manifesting itself to consciousness.
+This desire, which we have described as epistemic and which aims at the advent of truth, embodies the “contradiction” inherent in the constitution of the perception of things: it is at once a respect for the secrets of the thing as it is in itself, and a longing to tap into these secrets and to unfold more of what has hitherto remained closed.
+Most importantly, this respect and this longing go together: without the former, it would be indistinguishable from the vital desires with their impatience and intolerance; without the latter, it would no longer be a desire, and the thing in its transcendence would have no means of manifesting itself to consciousness.
 It is through such a desire, combining both respect and longing, that consciousness opens itself to the encounters with things in all their transcendence and indifference.

 Given this account of the role of desire in perception, we can return to our original problem concerning the intuitiveness of imagination.
-If imagination is – or essentially involves – the playful simulation of perception, then the achievement of imaginary presence must involve the playful simulation of epistemic desire and its fulfilment.
-However, there seems to be some difficulty, even incongruence, with the very idea of simulating the desire for truth, let alone its fulfilment.
-Can a simulation of (the desire for) truth somehow be conducive to truth?
-Will it not, at best, lead to a similitude of truth?
+If, as we suggest in section 2, imagination essentially involves the simulation of perception, then the achievement of imaginary presence must involve the simulation of epistemic desire and its fulfilment.
+But can a simulation of (the desire for) truth be conducive to truth?
+Will it not lead to a similitude of truth?

 This is more than a rhetorical question.
-For it is seems very difficult in the case of playful simulation to preserve precisely that which distinguishes epistemic desire from (the genetically more primitive) vital desires, namely its indifference to gratification or loss, its detachment from pleasure and pain, and, finally, its respect for the thing and its independence.
-And this difficulty, we hasten to add, is rooted in the very nature of imagination as (essentially involving) the playful simulation of perception.
+For it is seems very difficult to preserve in simulation that which distinguishes epistemic desire from (the genetically more primitive) vital desires, namely its indifference to gratification or loss, its detachment from pleasure and pain, and, finally, its respect for the thing and its independence.
+And this difficulty, we hasten to add, is rooted in the very nature of imagination as (essentially involving) the simulation of perception.